instill-ai/component/.github/CONTRIBUTING.md

 implementations for these interfaces, so the `hello` component will only need to override the following methods:
 - `CreateExecution(vars map[string]any, setup *structpb.Struct, task string)
-  (*ExecutionWrapper, error)` will return an object that implements the `Execute` method.
+  (IExecution, error)` will return an implementation of the `IExecution` interface.
+A base execution implementation can be used in order to define only the behaviour of the `Execute` method.
-  - `ExecutionWrapper` will wrap the execution call with the input and output schema validation.
 - `Execute(context.Context []*structpb.Struct) ([]*structpb.Struct, error)` is
   the most important function in the component.
 All the data manipulation will take place here.